learn-co-students/nyc-web-080618/25-lexical-scope-and-closures/README.md

 - Notice that the inner function above has access to the local variable `cheese`, which is not accessible outside the lexical scope of the `closure` function.

-- From MDN: The word "lexical" refers to the fact that lexical scoping uses the location where a variable is declared within the source code to determine where that variable is available.
-Nested functions have access to variables declared in their outer scope.
+- From [The MDN Article on Closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures): "The word 'lexical' refers to the fact that lexical scoping uses the location where a variable is declared within the source code to determine where that variable is available.
+Nested functions have access to variables declared in their outer scope."

+- From [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS/blob/31e1d4ff600d88cc2ce243903ab8a3a9d15cce15/scope%20%26%20closures/ch5.md), "a closure is when a function is able to remember and access its lexical scope even when that function is executing outside its lexical scope."

 ![x to the z xzibit on callbacks](https://kevhuang.com/content/images/2015/07/xzibit-loves-callbacks.png)